h4l/json.bash/docs/plans/001-object-values.md

 `{}` arguments are used in two ways: as regular object properties, and as the subject of the `...` splat operator.

+#### Formats

+Object arguments are interpreted with a _format_, which defines how values are mapped to object entries.
+The default format can be changed using `{:format}` syntax, or `{S:format}` where `S` is the char to split inputs into chunks on (default: `\n`).
+Formats are `:json` and `:attr`.

 #### `{}` without splat

 The `{}` modifier allows objects to be created from entries.
-Sources of entries are Bash associative arrays, or pre-encoded JSON objects, whose entries are extracted and merged.
+Sources of entries are Bash associative arrays, or chunks which are decoded into object entries according to the argument's _format_.

-- `@/file` references are newline-separated JSON objects, whose entries are stream-encoded.
+- `@/file` references split into chunks (like `[]` array arguments) and stream-encoded into entries according to the argument's format.
 - `@var` references are handled according to variable type:
-  - Associative arrays are key, value entries
+  - Associative arrays' key, value entries are used as-is as
-  - Indexed arrays are pre-encoded JSON objects, as with file references
+  - Indexed arrays are treated like chunks from a file
-  - string values are treated like `=` inline values
 - `=` inline values string values are treated like the contents of file refs

-Note that arrays of keys and values cannot be used with this method. `...` splat refs support them instead.

 The `:type` of a `{}` argument defines the type of the object's entries, so `:number{}` is a property containing a JSON object with number values.